-Synonym Wastewater treatment plant (WWTP), water reclamation plant Position in sanitation chain Treatment Application level City, neighborhood[1] Management level Public Inputs Sewage, could also be just blackwater (waste), greywater[1] Outputs Effluent, sewage sludge, possibly biogas (for some types)[1] Types List of wastewater treatment technologies Environmental concerns Water pollution, Environmental health, Public health, sewage sludge disposal issues surrounding environment or an intended reuse application, thereby preventing water pollution from raw sewage discharges.^[2] Sewage contains wastewater from households and businesses and possibly pre-treated industrial wastewater.
+Synonym Wastewater treatment plant (WWTP), water reclamation plant Position in sanitation chain Treatment Application level City, neighborhood[1] Management level Public Inputs Sewage, could also be just blackwater (waste), greywater[1] Outputs Effluent, sewage sludge, possibly biogas (for some types)[1]

+Types Environmental concerns List of wastewater treatment technologies Water pollution, Environmental health, Public health, sewage sludge disposal issues

+Sewage treatment is a type of wastewater treatment which aims to remove contaminants from sewage to produce an effluent that is suitable to discharge to the surrounding environment or an intended reuse application, thereby preventing water pollution from raw sewage discharges.^{[2}] Sewage contains wastewater from households and businesses and possibly pre-treated industrial wastewater.
 There are a large number of sewage treatment processes to choose from.
 These can range from decentralized systems (including on-site treatment systems) to large centralized systems involving a network of pipes and pump stations (called sewerage) which convey the sewage to a treatment plant.
 For cities that have a combined sewer, the sewers will also carry urban runoff (stormwater) to the sewage treatment plant.
 Sewage treatment often involves two main stages, called primary and secondary treatment, while advanced treatment also incorporates a tertiary treatment stage with polishing processes and nutrient removal.
 Secondary treatment can reduce organic matter (measured as biological oxygen demand) from sewage, using aerobic or anaerobic biological processes.
-A so-called quaternary treatment step (sometimes referred to as advanced treatment) can also be added for the removal of organic micropollutants, such as pharmaceuticals.
-This has been implemented in full-scale for example in Sweden.^[3]
+A so-called guaternary treatment step (sometimes referred to as advanced treatment) can also be added for the removal of organic micropollutants, such as pharmaceuticals.
+This has been implemented in full-scale for example in Sweden^[3]